tuerda/JTwalk/readme.md

 ## Installation

-To install this package:
+Simply use the standard Julia installation procedure:

-- Simply use the standard Julia installation procedure:
+From within Julia run:

     ```
     using Pkg